Jungle share single 'Candle Flame' and tell us about "explosive" fourth album 'Volcano'

 The album came together from a number of different sessions, with Jungle taking contributions from various voices and previous recordings.
 As well as Erick The Architect, ‘Volcano’ includes guest appearances from Bas, Roots Manuva, Channel Tres and JNR Williams.

-Across 14 tracks, Jungle portray a sense of ease and that aforementioned freedom, which Lloyd-Watson told NME was a big change from the duo’s early years, when they would write together in a bedroom with no equipment.
+Across 14 tracks, Jungle portray a sense of ease and that aforementioned freedom, which J Lloyd told NME was a big change from the duo’s early years, when they would write together in a bedroom with no equipment.

 “It can be anything and it can constantly change, and I think that’s the beauty of Jungle that we can kind of disappear within it.
 That’s why I love it so much – it’s an escape, it’s a place where we can get into the artwork, we can get into the videos, and I can lose myself in it in a way that frees me.”